 What have you been doing since you left MAMA Youth?

-What did you learn from MAMA Youth?
+What did you do after MAMA Youth?

-What surprised you about MAMA Youth?
+What did you learn at MAMA Youth?

 What advice would you give to new MAMA Youth trainees?

 Listen to everything the staff say.
 If you’re doing things that are outside your comfort zone then that’s good.
 Challenge yourself.
 There will be days when you’ll be furious, or question whether you’re doing the right thing and they’ll be other days when it’s fantastic but there will always be something rewarding.